Chloroethane: Safety

 The vapor is flammable and narcotic, which requires care.

 Monochloroethane is the least toxic of the chloroethanes.
 Like other chlorinated hydrocarbons, it is a central nervous system depressant, albeit a less potent one than many similar compounds.
 People breathing its vapors at less than 1% concentration in air usually experience no symptoms.
 At concentrations of 3% to 5%, victims usually exhibit symptoms similar to those of alcohol intoxication.
-Breathing its vapors at >15% concentration is often fatal but most commercially available handheld containers contain a total of 30% per volume of concentrated vapors which naturally disperse in the outside air.
+Breathing its vapors at >15% concentration is often fatal; most commercially available handheld containers contain 30% per volume of concentrated vapors that naturally disperse in the outside air.

 If exposed to concentrations higher than 6% to 8% victims often exhibit shallow breathing, loss of consciousnesses, and depressed heart-rate.
-They can be aroused (brought around) with physical contact or loud noise.
+They can be roused with physical contact or loud noise.
 At this point removal from the area of exposure is advised to restore consciousness.
 The long-term effects of exposure over a period of 4 or more hours will cause side effects similar to alcoholic hang-over with dehydration, dizziness, loss of clear vision and temporary loss of consciousness, which can last an hour or more.
 If no longer exposed to the gas, a victim will return to normal health quickly.
 This can be helped with intake of extra fluids, vitamins, and sugars.

 Toxic over-exposure starts at 9% to 12% concentrations, the heart rate drops further, the victim may have more shallow breathing or stop all together, they do not respond to any outside stimulation and may begin to involuntarily gasp, belch or vomit, which can lead to aspiration if the victim is not turned on their side.
 This constitutes a medical emergency and requires prompt action.
 It is advised to move the victim to clear air and administer forced breathing for them to purge the lungs of the toxic fumes.
 If the victim recovers quickly enough, hospitalization may not be required, but will require a medical examination to ensure that no organ damage has occurred.

 At >12% concentration, the victim's heart, lungs and kidneys begin to fail.
 Immediate CPR followed by medical support measures may be required to prevent fatal kidney, lung and heart failure.
 Singer Darius Campbell Danesh died of "toxic effects of chloroethane" as well as suffocation.

 Studies on the effects of chronic ethyl chloride exposure in animals have given inconsistent results, and no data exists for its long-term effects on humans.
-Some studies have reported that prolonged exposure can produce liver or kidney damage, or uterine cancer in mice, but these data have been difficult to reproduce.

-While chloroethane is not classified as to carcinogenicity to humans specifically, recent information suggests carcinogenic potential and it has been designated as ACGIH category A3, Confirmed Animal Carcinogen with Unknown Relevance to Humans.
-As a result, the U.S. State of California has incorporated it into Proposition 65 as a known carcinogen.
-Nonetheless, it is still used in medicine as a local anesthetic.
+While chloroethane is not classified as carcinogenic to humans specifically, it is still used in medicine as a local anesthetic.